d-bl/GroundForge/docs/help/Tiles.md

 A more selective default is `ctc` for stitches that were twists in the preceding thread diagram.
 Two specific stitches are set to `ct`.

+The page on the [Droste effect](Droste-effect) has some example patterns.

 ![](../images/under-construction.png) Note that spaces may have unexpected results, recommended delimiters between assignments: new lines or `,`.

+Foot sides can get complicated to define when a pattern has a worker.
+At the second and third level two respective four pairs work from left to right before returning from right to left.
+In practice it might be very well possible to alternate the direction every other row.

 Define a repeat
 ---------------